margaritadanshina/margaritadanshina/README.md

 ### Hi everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 - 👩‍💻 I'm Rita, a full stack software engineer
-- 🤖 Before starting in STEM, I worked as an art researcher and project manager in the art industry 🖼️
+- 🤖 Before starting in STEM, I worked as a researcher and project manager in the art industry 🖼️
 - 🔭 I’m currently working on a personal project and learning Data Structures & Algorithms.
 - When I'm not coding, I'm doing yoga 🧘‍♀️ or training my pup 🐶